skwatra1992/Privatech/README.md

 # Privatech

-Privatech is a privacy enhancing technology that is a web crawling browser application for mobile and desktop.
+Privatech is a privacy enhancing technology that is a web based application for mobile and desktop.

 ### Motivation
 There is an untapped market for consumers who want more control over their privacy rights.